What is good faith violation? How to avoid it + examples

 • Your brokerage can sell off your securities to account for what you owe without warning if the equity in your account falls below the margin requirement.

-Now let’s move on to the differences between cash available to trade vs. settled cash.
+Now let’s move on to the differences between cash available to trade and settled cash.

 What is settled cash?